ayushsharma-crypto/AlgorithmAnalysisCourseProject/README.md

 ## Other details
-All of the program is compiled in the form of an interactive shell script, instructions to run which are given in the repository as 'instructions.txt'.
+All of the program is compiled in the form of an interactive shell script, instructions to run which are given in the repository.
 The instructions file also contains all the packages which needs to be installed along with other basic instructions.